xlincw0w/Portfolio/README.md

 # xlinc

-This is a classic portforlio
+This is a classic portforlio project